-The University of Tennessee has decided to make standardized test scores optional for the 2021 application.
+The University of Tennessee has decided to make standardized test scores optional for the fall 2022 application cycle.
 Students* can select to include or not include their ACT or SAT test scores as part of their application.

 All applicants—regardless of test score submissions—will be considered for Honors & Scholars Programs and many scholarships if their application is submitted and completed by the appropriate deadlines.
 Visit the One Stop website for details on the requirements for a wide range of UT academic scholarships.